 - Recognition at a celebratory award breakfast on December 12, 2019.

 A: Yes!
 In addition to providing information about the contest, each information session will feature a guest speaker who has dedicated a portion of his or her career to public service.
 Speakers will field any questions you might have about working in the public sector, discuss the benefits of a career in public service, and talk about how they landed in their current professions.
 Also, we will serve food and light refreshments.
 Attendance isn’t required but highly encouraged.

-- Click ENTER HERE! or type volckeressay2019.awardsplatform.com into your web browser and register for an account.
-(You will not be able to register until September 9, 2019.)
+- Go to volckeressay2019.awardsplatform.com into your web browser and register for an account.

 - Fill out all the questions under the “Personal Information” tab and click “Save + Next.”